 Tips for a Safe Summer Ride

-Summer is here and we’re ready to hit the trail.
-But before you head out this summer, make sure to play it safe.
-We’ve been dealing with record-high temperatures, and riding in that kind of weather is no joke.
-Here are some tips and suggestions for riding in hot weather that can help your summer adventures be the most fun and safest possible.
+Summer is here and we are more than ready to hit the trail.
+But we’ve been dealing with record-high temperatures, and riding in that type of weather is no joke.
+When you are out exploring in the heat make sure to play it safe.
+We’ve put together some suggestions for riding in hot weather that can help your summer adventures be not only fun but the safest possible.

 Bring water – lots of water.
 This is perhaps the most important thing you can do to ensure a good ride.
 You need to stay hydrated to stay safe and have fun.
 This becomes more pronounced in the heat, but it’s a good idea at any temp.
 It’s always best to be prepared.
-You never know if you will have to hike out, wait for a while near a disabled vehicle, or top off an overheated radiator.
+You never know when you will have to hike out, wait near a disabled vehicle, or top off an overheated radiator.

 Share Your Plans